FIameCaster/prism-code-editor/readme.md

 ### Advanced styling

 If you're not using any of the setups, the styles aren't scoped using an iframe or shadow DOM, which makes them easy to change.
-If you want to change color, background, font, lineheight or similar, you can do it on `.prism-editor` with CSS.
+If you want to change color, background, font, line-height or similar, you can do it on `.prism-editor` with CSS.

 Default padding is `0.75em` on all sides.
 If you want to change it, you can use the custom property `--padding-inline` for left and right.
 Padding on the top and bottom can changed by changing margin-top/bottom on `.prism-editor-wrapper`.